sylhare/sylhare.github.io/_posts/2020-04-07-Kotlin-tcp-socket-example.md

 val socket = Socket("localhost", 9999)
 ```

-However once the connection is establish ie the client socket is created and connected to the server.
+However once the connection is established ie the client socket is created and connected to the server.
 Then bytes exchange can flow.

 ### Socket

 The Socket is that connection between the server and the client.
 A Socket has an input and a output.
-Depending on where you look at it, it does not mean the same thing because it a bidirectional link.
+Depending on where you look at it, it does not mean the same thing because it is a bidirectional link.
   - A _Server's input_ is the _client's output_.
   - A _Server's output_ is the _client's input_.